global-asp/asp-source/en/0301_land-of-no-old-people.md

 hidden his father went and told him everything that had happened.?
-And the old man said, “That's
+And the old man said, "That's
-the easiest thing in the world to take care of.”
+the easiest thing in the world to take care of."

 ##
-The old man said, “Find a toad and put it near the snake.
+The old man said, "Find a toad and put it near the snake.
 You'll see that the snake will come out of the child's stomach to